History of St. Catharine College

 A Rich Past Ignites A Bright Future

 St. Catharine College has come a long way since the Kentucky Sisters of St. Dominic established the first school in a converted still house in 1823.
 Some of the most exciting changes are unfolding on the campus right now.
 It’s a great time to be a part of St. Catharine!

 Following the school’s initial establishment, the sisters in 1839 obtained a charter to grant educational degrees.
 The school grew and became an important part of the region.
 Then, tragically, in 1904, a disastrous fire brought down the academy’s building.
 Far from discouraged, the sisters immediately decided to rebuild on a site adjacent to Bardstown Road, near what is now US Route 150.
 The motherhouse standing on the campus today is this structure, rebuilt to continue the work begun nearly a century before.
 A statue and plaque mark the location of the original building, a site resplendent with a field of daffodils each spring.

 In 1920, the state amended the school’s charter to give it authority to found colleges and grant collegiate degrees.
 Over time, the academy became a normal school established to provide teacher education.
 This institution was the immediate forerunner of today’s St. Catharine College, which was formally founded in 1931.

-The College was originally governed by the Officers of the Congregation of Dominican Sisters and the presiding Mother General served as the College President.
-In 1957, Sister Jean Marie Callahan, O.P., who was not an officer of the Congregation, became College President.
-Twelve years later, a Board of Directors was appointed, consisting of both members of the religious congregation and members of the local community.
-Though St. Catharine incorporated as a separate, independent entity in 1978, the Dominican Sisters continue to retain certain powers regarding presidential appointments and the College’s mission.
+The college was originally governed by the Officers of the Congregation of Dominican Sisters and the presiding Mother General served as the college president.
+In 1957, Sister Jean Marie Callahan, O.P., who was not an officer of the congregation, became the college president.
+Twelve years later, a board of directors was appointed, consisting of both members of the religious congregation and members of the local community.
+Though St. Catharine incorporated as a separate, independent entity in 1978, the Dominican Sisters continue to retain certain powers regarding presidential appointments and the college’s mission.